-“This support needs to be put in place prior to having the baby, to assist women in pregnancy, self-care, nutrition and to build a postnatal kit that provides a new mum with essential services such as lactation support, pelvic floor specialists, and a good GP.”
+“This support needs to be put in place prior to having the baby.
+Therefore it is ready to assist women in pregnancy, self-care, nutrition and to build a postnatal kit.
+This provides a new mum with essential services such as lactation support, pelvic floor specialists, and a good GP.”

 Do I need a birth plan?

 Writing a birth plan can be a very useful process, as it forces you to sit down and think about what you want from your birth experience.